DualShock: DualShock

 The DualShock controller is widely supported; shortly after its launch most new games, including Waku Waku Puyo Puyo Dungeon, Crash Bandicoot: Warped, Spyro the Dragon, and Tekken 3 include support for the vibration feature and dual analog sticks, and Capcom re-released Resident Evil: Director's Cut and Resident Evil 2 with support for the controller added to these newer versions.
 Some games designed for the Dual Analog's vibration capability, such as Porsche Challenge and Crash Bandicoot 2, also work.
 Many games take advantage of the presence of two motors to provide vibration effects in stereo including Gran Turismo and the PlayStation port of Quake II.
 Beginning in 1998, the DualShock became bundled with the console as the standard controller for all regions, replacing the original digital-only controller that was used since its Japan and Western launches in 1994 and 1995 respectively.
 Released in 1999, the PlayStation hit Ape Escape is the first game to explicitly require Dual Analog/DualShock-type controllers, with its gameplay requiring the use of both analog sticks.

 In 2000, the PS one (a redesigned version of the original PlayStation) was released with a slightly redesigned DualShock Controller (SCPH-110).
 This controller is similar to the first one, except with a "PSone" word mark replacing "PlayStation" underneath the logo, a purple hue on the buttons and sticks to match the color scheme of the PSone, a semicircle-shaped connector, and multiple color options for the body.
 The standard color of the controller was white, matching the color of the redesigned console.

-The DualShock is backward compatible with the PlayStation 2 as it uses the same connector and protocol as the original PlayStation console, due to the console's backward compatibility with original PlayStation peripherals.
+The PlayStation 2 is backward compatible with the DualShock as it uses the same connector and protocol as the original PlayStation console, due to the console's backward compatibility with original PlayStation peripherals.
 However, certain PS2 games that utilize the DualShock 2's analog buttons such as The Bouncer are not compatible with the DualShock.